myobie/nathanherald.com/content/writing/links/james-web-space-telescope/index.md

 externalUrl = "https://www.youtube.com/watch?v=lrY04VPDg8I"
 +++

 It’s been a very exciting week!
 In case you aren’t aware, we (humans) have sent a new telescope out into space.
-Unlike [Hubble][], it’s tuned to see infra-red with the goal is collecting the red-shifted light just getting to us from the earliest galaxies and stars.
+Unlike [Hubble][], it’s tuned to see infra-red with the goal of collecting the red-shifted light just getting to us from the earliest galaxies and stars.

 [Hubble]: https://en.wikipedia.org/wiki/Hubble_Space_Telescope

 This one won’t orbit the Earth, instead it will orbit the Sun along with the Earth.
 It will sit at a spot called the [“L2”][L2], where the gravitational effect of both the Sun and Earth are equal on the satellite.
-This is the first object we’ve ever tried to install into a Lagrange point! _Also, it amazes me that someone discovered and calculated these equal points in 1772 👀_
+This is the first object we’ve ever tried to install into a Lagrange point! _Also, it amazes me that someone discovered and calculated these points in 1772 👀_

 [L2]: https://en.wikipedia.org/wiki/Lagrange_point